 4. “Other”, usually includes follicular dysplasia, cutaneous neoplasia, and seasonal flank alopecia.

-If you are concerned with the amount of hair your pet is shedding and believe it is out of the norm, please don’t hesitate to contact us for a Physical Examination.
-Properly having your furry loved one diagnosed for his condition can allow for you to have a clear mind of relief.
+If you are concerned with the amount of hair your pet is shedding, and believe it is out of the norm, please don’t hesitate to contact us for a Physical Examination.
+Properly having your furry loved one diagnosed for his condition can allow for you to have a clear and relieved mind.